AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 ### Do not combine issues.
 Please do not combine several bug reports/enhancement ideas into a single issue.
 While it may seem efficient, it also makes it a bit annoying to keep track of them.

-### Report issues in the issues section
+### Report bugs/suggest enhancements in the issues section
 Please report any bugs or enhancement ideas in the issues section.
-I will not look into a bug that has not been reported there, no matter how severe it is.
+I will not look into a suggestion/bug that has not been reported there, no matter how severe it is.

 ### Use issues for their intended purpose.
 Please only open an issue if you want to suggest an enhancement to one of existing UCPs or want to report a bug.
 Do not use them as a discussion forum, or a place to suggest new items.
 This also means you are expected to use the appropriate issue template.